slamice/wri/Anne of Greene Gables and her Rise to Power/chapter23.md

 Marilla McPlebbers was out in the apple orchard eating when she heard the heavy wheels of a mobile stretcher drag on the path.
 On it was Anne, with Mr. Barrymore in front and Annes harem behind her all in a row, their faces as pale than skinned almonds.

 At that moment Marilla had a revelation.
 She decided Anne was not a demon but some kind of wicked plotting person who only has bipolar, tripolar and possibly north polar problems.
 Seeing her limp and frowning made her realize she was a sucker for that sort of stuff.
-Dare she tell herself she loved Anne, and only wanted to hold her under her nape and fill her red red hair with tears.
+Dare she tell herself she thought Anne as a person instead of a beastly creature of the night.

 "Drew what happened to Anne?"